 As Athletic Director, Parker oversaw the Greyhounds’ move in October, 2013, into the Glen F. Fenter Athletic Complex which features perhaps the most unique floor in the region: a custom-designed court with parquet flooring reminiscent of the old Boston Garden, all chair-back seating, luxurious locker rooms, athletic training room, classrooms and coaches offices.
 In another big move, he is responsible for the creation, development and maintenance of the athletic department's web site, ASUmidsouthsports.com, and manages the department's social media presence.
 Parker also helped establish department infrastructure and a student-athlete preparatory program that includes mandatory study halls, free tutoring, character development sessions and team service projects.
-He developed ASU Mid-South’s first student-athlete handbook, and his efforts have helped both programs maintain an outstanding 97% retention rate from fall to spring semesters over the last three seasons.
+He developed ASU Mid-South’s first student-athlete handbook, and his efforts have helped both programs maintain a perfect 100% retention rate from fall to spring semesters over the last four seasons.
 And to help supplement the program's growing needs, the Greyhound Booster Club, known as "The Dog Pack", was established along with a corporate sponsorship program that has greatly enhanced the department's visability and support within the region.

 As Sports Information Director, Parker designed, built and maintained the school's first-ever athletics web site that featured interactive content, images, video, and all team information for every sport in 7th-12th grades.
 He also created and directed the first Media Day for fall, winter and spring sports and researched and compiled the school's sports history.
 In addition, Parker reported and wrote stories for every varsity contest of every sport, served as the public address announcer at home football games, and served as assistant coach for a program that won the school's first and only softball state title.